mvolkmann/blog/src/rust.md

 ## <a name="lifetimes">Lifetimes</a>

+Lifetimes ensure that memory does not get freed before a reference to it can use it.

 <aside>
 This is an advanced topic.
 Be prepared to revisit this later and read it multiple times before it sinks in.
+Fortunately for most function definitions there is no need to explicitly specify lifetimes.
 </aside>

-Lifetimes ensure that memory does not get freed before a reference to it can use it.

 Lifetime annotations only apply to references.
 All reference parameters and reference return types have a lifetime,